survivejs/webpack-book/manuscript/02_webpack_compared.md

 ## Why Webpack?

 Why would you use webpack over tools like Gulp or Grunt?
 It's not an either-or proposition.
 Webpack deals with the difficult problem of bundling, but there's so much more.
-I picked up Webpack because of its support for **Hot Module Replacement** (HMR).
+I picked up webpack because of its support for **Hot Module Replacement** (HMR).
 This is a feature used by [babel-plugin-react-transform](https://github.com/gaearon/babel-plugin-react-transform).
 I will show you later how to set it up.

 You can use webpack with task runners and let it tackle the hardest part.
 The community has developed a large amount of plugins to support it so it is fair to say that the line between webpack and task runners has become blurred.
 Often you set up npm scripts to invoke webpack in various ways and that's enough.